paketo-buildpacks/paketo-website/content/docs/buildpacks/configuration.md

 #### Image Embedded Environment Variables

-Users may embedded environment variables into the images created by using the [Environment Variables buildpack][bp/environment-variables].
+Users may embed environment variables into the images created by using the [Environment Variables buildpack][bp/environment-variables].
 The Environment Variables buildpack looks for environment variables matching the pattern `$BPE_*`.
 When detected, the buildpack will modify the launch environment to adjust the specified variables.
-This is a good way to set non-sensitive configuration values such as defaults or modifiy environment variables that you do not want your image users to need to set.
+This is a good way to set non-sensitive configuration values such as defaults or modify environment variables that you do not need users to set.

 The buildpack supports the following actions on environment variables: